-	Days 2-3: Amboseli National Park and Kitirwa Conservancy
+Days 2–3: Amboseli National Park / Kitirwa Conservancy

-Transfer this morning to Nairobi's domestic Wilson Airport for your flight to Kitirwa Conservancy and Tortilis Camp, a small luxury tented camp at the edge of Amboseli National Park.
+Transfer this morning to Nairobi's domestic Wilson Airport for your flight to the Kitirwa Conservancy and Tortilis Camp, a small luxury tented camp on the edge of Amboseli National Park.
 Amboseli is known for its elephants, and to see these African icons against the backdrop of snow-topped Mount Kilimanjaro offers a timeless image of one of the continent's most famous scenes.
 This mosaic of dusty plains and swampy springs is also home to buffalo, wildebeest, zebra, impala, hyena, lion, leopard, cheetah and a third of Kenya’s nearly 1,100 bird species.
 The nearby black lava Chyulu Hills are a photogenic region of ancient craters, rolling grasslands and aromatic cedar forest.
-Enjoy wildlife drives in open 4x4 vehicles with walks inside the exclusive Kitirwa Conservancy.
+Enjoy wildlife drives in open 4x4 vehicles and exclusive walks inside the private Kitirwa Conservancy.

 Days 4–6: Lewa Wildlife Conservancy

-Fly back to Wilson Airport this morning for your onward flight to Lewa Wildlife Conservancy and Lewa Safari Camp, a small luxury tented camp founded in 1924 and run by the same family still today.
+Fly back to Wilson Airport this morning for your onward flight to Kenya's Laikipia region, an area renowned for its groundbreaking private conservancies that are global conservation leaders.
+Your destination is famed Lewa Wildlife Conservancy and Lewa Safari Camp, a small luxury tented camp founded in 1924 and run by the same family still today.
 The camp enjoys a stunning location within the 65,000-acre Lewa Conservancy, with views of Mount Kenya’s snowy summit in one direction and wildlife-rich lowlands in the other.

 Camp activities include walking safaris and day and night wildlife drives in 4x4 vehicles, as well as optional scenic flights in an open-cockpit biplane, cultural visits to the village of Il Ngwesi, excursions to the Ngare Ndare forest, and horseback riding on the reserve.
 All optional activities can be arranged and purchased on arrival at the lodge.

-Days 7-9: Maasai Mara National Reserve and Naboisho Conservancy
+Days 7–9: Maasai Mara National Reserve / Naboisho Conservancy

 You will have the option to enter the Maasai Mara National Reserve as well, where you'll have a chance to find the Big Five, enjoy excellent cheetah viewing on the open savanna, and witness plentiful herds of plains game.
 During the migration season, you may traverse into the Maasai Mara to watch for wildebeest and zebra herds as they attempt to cross the crocodile-filled Mara River.